The Wheel (game show)

-The Wheel is a British television game show hosted by Michael McIntyre, mainly broadcast on Saturday evenings on BBC One.
+The Wheel is a British television game show hosted by Michael McIntyre, broadcast on Saturday evenings on BBC One.

 Production

 McIntyre explained that he first thought of ideas for The Wheel while taking a bath, envisioning the idea of a "human roulette wheel".
 He pondered that there had been "so many talent shows" on British television, but not many "brand new" game shows.

 Seeking formats that could be easily produced under COVID-19 safety protocols such as social distancing (eased by design due to its large studio set at Bovingdon Airfield in Hertfordshire), the BBC picked up The Wheel as a de facto substitute for McIntyre's variety show series Michael McIntyre's Big Show (which was not feasible to produce due to its heavy reliance on live audience participation).